kaboc/flutter_custom_text/README.md

 **Notes:**

+- Parsing is performed first in the builder and then in `CustomText` itself.
+It is important to understand that the match patterns in the builder are used for the original text and the patterns in `CustomText` are used for the `TextSpan` built by the builder.
+- Parsing and building of spans are avoided if not necessary, but still happen in two steps as written above when unavoidable.
+Be careful how much it affects the performance of your app.
 - Gesture callbacks and `mouseCursor` in the builder are not used even if specified.
-- The builder function is called first to parse the text and build a `TextSpan`, and then another parsing is performed in `CustomSpan` itself against the plain text converted from the built span, followed by a rebuild.
-Check how much it affects the performance of your app if you choose to use this.
 </details>

 ---